4 Ways Covid-19 Is Bad for Your Teeth, According to Dentists

 “You only make vitamin D between certain times of the day,” he says.
 “Look at a fire hydrant and observe whether its shadow is longer than the height of the object.
 If that’s the case you’re no longer making vitamin D. The sun has to be higher up in the sky to be able to cast a shadow that’s shorter than your height.
 That’s when you know the sun is strong enough to make vitamin D.”

 The Covid-19 pandemic has caused a notable change in how many people look after their oral health.
 Aside from brushing and flossing, teeth may be low on the priority list compared to the rest of your body.
 However, poor oral hygiene can lead to poor health and increase the likelihood of health issues like type 2 diabetes and heart disease.
 Therefore, it’s crucial to visit your dentist twice a year or as often as you need to.
 If you’re going to the dentist during the pandemic, follow these hygienist tips to know what to expect during your next visit.
-If you suspect you have a dental emergency, here’s what dentists recommend you should do.

 - American Dental Association: "COVID-19 Economic Impact on Dental Practices"